-Thermo Fisher Scientific systems provide the highest caliber gas chromatography/mass spectrometry (GC/MS) instrumentation available on today's market.
+Thermo Scientific systems provide the highest caliber gas chromatography/mass spectrometry (GC/MS) instrumentation available on today's market.

-GC/MS represents a combination of two powerful analytical techniques: GC, which acts as a separation technique and MS, which acts as a selective-detection technique.
-Complex mixtures of individual compounds can be injected into the GC, either manually or through the use of an optional autosampler, and then separated for presentation to the MS. The MS will then generate a mass spectrum of the GC eluent and its components, which can be used for qualitative identification, as well as accurate and precise quantification of the individual compounds present in the sample.
+GC/MS represents a combination of two powerful analytical techniques: GC, which acts as a separation technique, and MS, which acts as a selective-detection technique.
+Complex mixtures of individual compounds can be injected into the GC, either manually or by an autosampler and then separated for presentation to the MS. The MS will generate a mass spectrum of the GC eluate and its components.
+The mass spectrum can then be used for qualitative identification as well as accurate and precise quantification of the individual compounds present in the sample.